We Ran

-We Ran is a 1998 rock album by American singer, songwriter, and producer Linda Ronstadt.
+We Ran is a 1998 rock album by American singer Linda Ronstadt.
 The disc featured back-up from three members of Tom Petty and The Heartbreakers.
 It spent two weeks on the Billboard albums chart, peaking at #160.

 This disc was taken out of print in 2009.

 On this album, Ronstadt interprets a mixture of rock material by various songwriters, including Bruce Springsteen, John Hiatt, and Bob Dylan.